 Mike Brockey joined the GEICO Skytypers Air Show Team in 2018 after participating in skytyping missions since 2015.
-Mike became interested in flying while growing up in Long Island, NY.
-The formation flying of the Skytypers piqued his interest, which later led to a career in aviation.
+Mike became interested in flying while growing up in Long Island, NY which later led to a career in aviation.
+His interest in formation flying used by the Skytypers piqued his interest which later led to his involvement with the team.

 Mike is a 1991 graduate of the U.S. Air Force Academy in Colorado Springs, CO and earned his wings while serving in the U.S. Air Force.
-He started as a C-130 Aircraft Commander and later became an F-15C Instructor Pilot and Mission Commander.
-Mike completed his military career as a Squadron Commander and Deputy Operations Group Commander stationed at Laughlin AFB in Del Rio, TX.
-In his role as a Deputy Commander, he led a 1,300-member operations group conducting T-6, T-38, and T-1 flying operations.
-This experience provided the perfect transition to flying the GEICO Skytypers fleet of SNJs.
+He started as a C-130 aircraft commander and later became an F-15C instructor pilot and mission commander.
+Mike completed his military career as a squadron commander and deputy operations group commander stationed at Laughlin AFB in Del Rio, TX.
+In his role as a deputy commander, he led a 1,300-member operations group conducting T-6, T-38, and T-1 flying operations.
+This experience provided the perfect transition to flying and performing in the GEICO Skytypers fleet of warbirds.